Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Conclusion

 \section{Conclusion}

-We have demonstrated that manifold learning provides significant benefit for source separation in confusion-limited gravitational wave data.
-The optimal combination with $\beta = 2.0$ achieves AUC $0.752$ -- a $35\%$ improvement over autoencoder-only detection.
+We have demonstrated that manifold learning provides significant benefit for source separation in confusion-limited gravitational-wave data.
+The optimal combination with $\beta = 2.0$ achieves ROC-AUC = 0.752 and AP = 0.810, with a $35\%$ improvement in ROC-AUC over autoencoder-only detection.
 This result establishes that geometric structure in the latent space captures information about the confusion background that aids in identifying resolvable sources.
-The success of this approach in this confusion-limited scenario suggests that manifold learning may be particularly valuable for source separation problems in gravitational wave astronomy.
+The success of this approach in this confusion-limited scenario suggests that manifold learning may be particularly valuable for source separation problems in gravitational-wave astronomy.